jakerobinson/polaris-o365-powershell/QUICK_START.md

 $500_users = $all_users | select -First 500
 ```

 Here we are just picking the first 500 accounts, but more specific selection could be achieved using standard PowerShell filtering on the `$all_users` array.
+We could also replace the `Get-PolarisO365MailboxUsers` cmdlet with `Get-PolarisO365OneDriveUsers` to select OneDrive accounts rather than Mailbox accounts.